TylerBWright/Volunteer-Management-Roster/README.md

 This program allows you to manage volunteer information in a dynamic way, including:
 1. adding new volunteers
 2. editing and removing existing volunteers
+3. sorting volunteers
-3. documenting valuable skills to aid volunteer managers in successfully executing a service event
+4. documenting valuable skills to aid volunteer managers in successfully executing a service event

 This application demonstrates general competence in core Java principles and object-oriented programming.